 Take your child for emergency medical care after any major choking episode.

 Also seek emergency medical care for a child if:

-- there is a persistent cough, drooling, gagging, wheezing, difficulty swallowing, or difficulty breathing
+- there is a lasting cough, drooling, gagging, wheezing, difficulty swallowing, or difficulty breathing

 - the child turned blue, became limp, or was unconscious during the episode, even if he or she seemed to recover

-- you think the child has swallowed a foreign object like a toy or battery
+- you think the child has swallowed an object, such as a toy or battery

 If your child had an episode that seemed like choking but fully recovered after a coughing spell, there is no need to seek immediate medical care but you should call your doctor.

 All kids are at risk for choking, but those younger than 3 are especially vulnerable.
 Young children tend to put things in their mouths, have smaller airways that are easily blocked, and don't have a lot of experience chewing so often swallow things whole.

 You can help minimize the risks of choking:

 - Avoid foods that pose choking risks (like hot dogs, grapes, raw carrots, nuts, raisins, hard or gummy candy, spoonfuls of peanut butter, chunks of meat or cheese, and popcorn), which are a similar size and shape as a child's airway.